There’s a yarn craft combining crochet and knitting!

 - Darning needle to weave in the ends

-Regarding the size of the hook you need, check the yarn label to see what it recommends.
+Regarding the size of the hook, check the yarn label.

-Here are how to do some of the most common Tunisian stitches with some free crochet tutorials.
-A perfect introduction to expanding your stitch repertoire.
+Here are the most common Tunisian stitches with free crochet tutorials.

 How-To: Tunisian Simple Stitch